facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 To prepare Android to run **Codegen** you have to create two files:

 1. The `build.gradle` with the **Codegen** configuration
-2. A Java/Kotlin class that implements the `ReactPackage` interface.
+2. Create a Java/Kotlin class that implements the `ReactPackage` interface.

 At the end of these steps, the `android` folder should look like this: